tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 uvm_reg_frontdoor class and registering an instance of the class with specific registers or memories using the uvm_reg::set_frontdoor() or uvm_mem::set_frontdoor() method.
-The uvm_reg_frontdoor is a uvm_sequence.
+The uvm_reg_frontdoor is a UVMSequence.
 For each write or read operation, the register model creates a uvm_reg_item object representing the operation, assigns it to the rw_info property of registered front-door sequence, and calls its start method.
 Ultimately, the front-door’s body task is called, which